scala-steward/izumi-r2/doc/microsite/src/main/tut/distage/basics.md

 ## Effect Bindings

-Sometimes we want to effectfully create a component, but the resulting component or data does not need to be deallocated.
+Sometimes we want to effectfully create a component, but the resulting component does not need to be deallocated.
 An example might be a global `Semaphore` to limit the parallelism of the entire application based on configuration, or a test implementation of some service made with `Ref`s.